AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 First up, we're using a `<header>` landmark element with an ID of `navbar` as the outermost parent:

-{% include picture.html img="header" ext="png" alt="A header element" %}
+{% include picture.html img="header.png" alt="A header element" %}

 Inside of that is a nested `<nav>` landmark element, which signals the start of a navigation menu to screen readers and browsers.
 This container's main purpose is to align the left and right ends of our navbar with the page's left and right margins.
 This assumes that the page content itself is also wrapped with a `.container` for horizontal centering.

-{% include picture.html img="nav" ext="png" alt="A nav landmark element with left and right padding and auto margins" %}
+{% include picture.html img="nav.png" alt="A nav landmark element with left and right padding and auto margins" %}

 As you may have probably guessed, this is a flex container.
 It has three children: